Welcome to today's edition of the Rush 24-7 podcast.

 She can be stopped.

-But regardless, whoever it is, the election 2008 is going to be about the Democrat nominee, because they're all a bunch of big government tax raising, freedom-threatening socialists, versus a Republican nominee.
+But regardless, whoever it is, the election in 2008 is going to be about the Democrat nominee because they're all a bunch of big government, tax-raising, freedom-threatening socialists versus a Republican nominee.

-We don't know who it's gonna be, but likely the Democrat nominee is gonna be a typical inside the beltway DC insider.
+We don't know who it's going to be, but likely the Democrat nominee is going to be a typical inside-the-beltway D.C. insider.

-And the and the Republican nominee is likely going to guess right now, likely we'd be somebody that's not of D.C.
-Rudy Mitt.
+And the Republican nominee is likely going to guess right now, likely be somebody that's not of D.C.
+Rudy, Mitt.

-Uh Thompson had been there a long time.
+Thompson hadn't been there in a long time.

-So you've got you've got to have a classic setup.
+So you've got to have the classic setup.

-You're gonna have a classic big government, tax everything that you can see, take away as many individual freedoms, day-to-day freedoms as possible, uh, versus um uh a Washington outsider and the future of the country and what kind of country we want it to be.
+You're going to have the classic big government, tax everything that you can see, take away as many individual freedoms, day-to-day freedoms as possible, versus a Washington outsider and the future of the country and what kind of country we want it to be.

 And when they realize this, I fully hope that they will show up at the Democrat convention in Denver and raise hell like they did in Chicago in 1968.